How Samsung will keep the Galaxy S8 from catching fire

 During my time on Samsung's campus in Gumi, also called Smart City, I get to see most of Samsung's eight battery tests in action.

-Samsung workers also will visually inspect each battery and do an X-ray test to check for abnormalities.
+In addition, Samsung workers will visually inspect each battery and do an X-ray test to check for abnormalities.
 They disassemble batteries to inspect the overall quality and use tools to check for leakage of the battery components and for any change in voltage through the manufacturing process.

-As I walk along the floor, there's a constant hum in the air as large rows of phones are charged and discharged as they rest on black foam-covered shelves.
+As I walk along the floor, there's a constant hum in the air from long rows of phones, perched on black foam-covered shelves, charging and discharging.
 Refurbished Note 7 phones dangle from selfie sticks above the Galaxy S8 devices, recording the tests to make sure no potential problems are missed.
 In Gumi, Samsung can test 60,000 phones for charge and discharge.
 When I'm there, 6,000 are being checked.

 An area walled off from the rest of the open factory floor is where Samsung runs dozens of phones through its accelerated usage tests, looking at everything from charging and discharging to waterproofing.
 An Android Control Test simulates daily phone usage -- like playing Angry Birds or loading videos on YouTube -- at a much faster clip than normal.
 Workers, wielding orange laser thermometers, check how hot the devices are.